ahendricks1/CS61_Handbook/sets.md

 A set is useful if you want an immutable list of unique items.

-It is not as good as a dictionary if you're okay with duplicates within your structure, dictionaries using key-value pairs is an easier way to keep track of values.
+It is not as good as a dictionary if you want to maintain duplicates, but access them at different times depending on the situation.
+With the key:value pairs, you can assign specific keys to the same value to receive the data during a specific time.

 # Example